How to Properly Sanitize Office Desks and Shared Workspaces

 This integrated approach helps prevent illness, improves workplace satisfaction, and fosters a culture of hygiene awareness.

-Emerging Technologies for Enhanced Disinfection
+Emerging Technologies for Enhanced sanitization

 While traditional cleaning methods remain essential, they often rely on manual application, which can be inconsistent.